Van Sweringen railroad holdings

-In addition to streetcar lines, the Van Sweringen Brothers of Cleveland, Ohio owned a vast network of steam railroads.
+In addition to streetcar lines, the Van Sweringen Brothers of Cleveland, Ohio (known as "the Vans") owned a vast network of steam railroads.

 History

 The New York Central Railroad had owned the closely parallel New York, Chicago and St. Louis Railroad since 1882, soon after its opening.
-Due to fears of prosecution under the 1914 Clayton Antitrust Act, the NYC sold the line on July 5, 1915 to the newly formed Nickel Plate Securities Corporation, a holding company formed by the Vans.
+Due to fears of prosecution under the 1914 Clayton Antitrust Act, the Central sold the line on July 5, 1915 to the newly formed Nickel Plate Securities Corporation, a holding company formed by the Vans.
 They were at first only interested in the line to provide a right-of-way for their Shaker Heights Rapid Transit to downtown Cleveland.

 By 1920 the Vans had decided they wanted control of other railroads, including the Lehigh Valley Railroad, Delaware, Lackawanna and Western Railroad, Western Maryland Railway, Wheeling and Lake Erie Railway, Pittsburgh and West Virginia Railway, Pere Marquette Railway, Cincinnati Northern Railroad and Toledo, St. Louis and Western Railroad (Clover Leaf), as well as partial ownership in the Lake Erie and Western Railroad and Philadelphia and Reading Railway.

 The Vaness Company was incorporated in Delaware on January 9, 1922 as a holding company to own all the other holding companies.
 The Clover Leaf Company was incorporated February 25 to own the Toledo, St. Louis and Western Railroad, and the Western Company March 11 for the Lake Erie and Western Railroad.
 The LE&W was bought for $3 million from the New York Central Railroad on April 26.
 On July 1, 1923 and LE&W and Clover Leaf were merged into the Nickel Plate.